-The Business Degree program at River Valley Community College consists of concentrations in Business Management Healthcare Management and Sports Management.
+The Business Degree program at River Valley Community College consists of concentrations in Business Management or Healthcare Management.
 Either choice will allow the student the opportunity to enter the workforce, or continue their education and obtain a bachelor's degree or more.
-Both concentrations will provide the student a strong business background with an exposure to a wide variety of general education coursework.
-Courses are available in Claremont, at the Academic Centers in Lebanon and Keene and online.
+Both concentrations will provide the student with a strong business background with an exposure to a wide variety of general education coursework.